 NGR/No Grade Reported - means that a final grade ('Pass' or 'No Grade') cannot be determined due to one or more missing course requirements.
-The NGR submitted to and processed by MSUCOM (either to the department or Clerkship Team).
+The NGR grade will be changed to a final grade once all the completed course requirements have been submitted to and processed by MSUCOM (either to the department or Clerkship Team).
 An 'NGR' grade will NOT remain on a student's transcript.